torrocus/natix/index.md

 ---

-## When airdrop?

-This question comes up so often on the official Discord it's annoying.

----

 For more details, I highly recommend checking out the official [NATIX Network website](https://www.natix.network/) 🌐 and the [NATIX Network Blog](https://www.natix.network/blog).